Online summer school Schema Therapy 15-17 August 2023

 We are happy to offer an Online Summer School on Schema Therapy, from 15-17 August 2023.
 This Summer School consists of 3×3 hrs filled with an interesting variety of topics, such as imagery rescripting and chairwork.
 Each training day will consist of 2 modules of 1,5 hrs each with a focus on live demonstrations and room for practice.
 We will do our utmost best to make this Summer School an enjoyable learning experience that will inspire you in your clinical work.
 Check out the program below and sign up to this inspiring event!

 9-10.30am CET Fine Tuning Imagery rescripting

 In this part, the technique of imagery rescripting will be discussed and demonstrated in a step-by-step approach, offering the participant a detailed understanding of the mechanisms of the intervention and ways to make it more effective.

 11.00 -12.30 pm CET What if…challenging situations in Imagery Rescripting

 Imagery rescripting often goes differently than described in books; clients keep being reflective, struggle with loyalty and guilt find it difficult to focus or experience anything at all during the exercise.
-In this part, some of these challenges will be discussed and demonstrated how to deal with them effectively.
+In this part,

 Wednesday, August 16 Fine Tuning Chairwork